 So, how do we go about maximizing the potential of the infinite product and yet provide an economy which works with both value and sharing and its many complexities?
-The accomplishment of a solution to this quandary is precisely what the IAM Platform of Products and Services has set as its goal to achieve.
+The accomplishment of a solution to this quandary is precisely what IAM Platform has set as its goal to achieve.
 Every day we learn more and apply that knowledge to real products and services which enhance humanity’s ability to find new ways to maximize the potential of information.
 As your fellow humans, we invite you to engage with us in this endeavor.
-You don’t have to be a formally trained Information Professional to benefit from engaging with the IAM Platform of Products and Services.
+You don’t have to be a formally trained Information Professional to benefit from engaging with IAM Platform.
 We all produce, acquire, process, access and manage information in our own ways.
 That being said, an Information Professional knows the history and theory of Information systems, Science and Technology and is helpful in providing context and holistic solutions to information acquisition, processing and management.
 Ultimately, the information totality must be cohesive or it is simply meaningless.

-The IAM Network is the world’s fastest growing Information Professional (IP) network and it is just one of the Products and Services on our platform.
-As we go along we will find more and more ways in which IPs and non-IPs can join and participate in the IAM Network.
+IAM Network is the world’s fastest growing Information Professional (IP) network and it is just one of the Products and Services on IAM Platform.
+As we go along we will find more and more ways in which all types of information workers can join and participate in IAM Network.
 Librarians, Archivists, Museum Curators, Semantic Modelers, Data Analysts, Software Engineers, Web and Mobile Developers and lay information technicians who substantially work with information.
 IPs work from home, some work on the go and some work in organizations and institutions.
 Our mission is to provide a place where anyone involved with information can go for support, tools and marketplaces.